 The purpose of The Matthew 25 Fund is to honor Christ as he spoke in Matthew 25:35-40.
 Jerry and Lynda Engelhardt established the fund through a strong desire to help people as in the verse.
 The primary criteria for making awards shall be Matthew 25:35-40.
 A secondary criterion shall be to evaluate if the proposed project will help establish or maintain congregational outreach and unity as in the spirit of the verse.

 The fund is intended for ELCA Pacifica Synod congregations.
 However, awards may be given to other well-managed organizations not in the Pacifica Synod that meet the spirit of the verse.
-Grant applications may be downloaded here or obtained by contacting the Synod office at 714.692.2791.
+The annual application period is August 15 to October 15.
+Funds are distributed in January.
+The 2019 Matthew 25 Grant applications will be posted here after August 15, 2019.
 Questions about this fund may be directed to Terri Robertson (Ext.
 732) or at email@example.com.
-The deadline for applications is October 15, 2018 and grants will be awarded by January 15, 2019.